onesky/scala-book/data-types/options.md

   else { new Something() }
 ```

-However, this will make subsequent usages of `foo()`'s result become complicated, that requires you to check the existence of `Something` every time, while you may not know you're required to do so.
+Yet, this will make later usages of `foo` become complicated.
+This requires you to check the existence of `Something` every time, while you may not know you need to do so.

 Instead, if you write `foo()` in the following way: